 Figure 4.
 Populated data output for an attentional blink experiment.
 The columns Accuracy 1 and Accuracy 2 report whether the response entered by a participant matched the actual identities of the number presented during each trial.
 1 indicates a correct response, and 0 indicates an incorrect response.

 Figure 5.
 Results of an attentional blink experiment.
-As shown, participants are generally able to report the first number in a sequence with very high accuracy, here about .97.
-When a second number appears immediately, performance is not as good, but still very high— a phenomenon called Lag 1 sparing.
+As shown, participants are generally able to report the first number in a sequence with very high accuracy, here about 0.97.
+When a second number appears immediately, performance is not as good, but still very high— a phenomenon called lag 1 sparing.
 In the second and third lag positions, performance tends to be very poor however.
 This is called the attentional blink, the idea being that attention is mustered to process the first number rapidly, and then becomes momentarily unavailable —like blinking one’s eyes— before it can be engaged again to recognize a second number.
 The results suggest that heavily focused attention can be sustained, but only with brief interruptions following bouts of intensive processing.

 Figure 6.
 Methods for the emotion-induced attentional blink.
 Panel A shows a general RSVP procedure with photographic images.
 The task is to detect the image in the stream that is rotated (called the ‘target’), and at the end of the trial, to report whether that image was an indoor or an outdoor scene.
 Panel B shows how these methods are used to produce an emotion-induced attentional blink.
 Prior to the appearance of the target, an emotional-inducer is shown, here a spider, an object about which many people express fear and anxiety and which tends to grab attention.
 The target is then shown at lag 2 relative to the emotional-inducer.
 Although the inducer is task-irrelevant, if it is sufficiently attention-grabbing, it will produce an attentional blink, and participants will have difficulty detecting the rotated target, evidenced by inaccurate indoor/outdoor reports.